WASP NEST REMOVAL TORONTO

 What looks like a broken light fixture to you may look like a prime nest-building spot to a wasp.
 The same is true of broken siding panels, gaps in your soffits and crevices on the underside of your home.

 If you want to keep wasps away, start with a thorough inspection of the exterior of your home.
 Look for gaps, cracks, and crevices that could serve as nesting areas and make the needed repairs right away.
 Check for broken fixtures that could serve the same purpose and repair or cover them.

 Keep Wasps from Coming In – Wasp Removal Toronto Tip # 4

 Even if wasps never build a nest on your property, individual stinging insects will still be around.
 If you want to enjoy a sting-free summer, you need to keep those outdoor insects from coming in.

 Check for gaps around the doors and windows and look for holes and tears in your screens.
 The time to fix those issues is now before the wasps wake up and come looking for free food.

 Wasps are troublesome, and all too common, household pests, and they pack a powerful punch.
-Unlike other insects, wasps harbor a painful sting, and you do not want to find yourself on the wrong end of it.
-If you want to enjoy a sting-free and pain-free season, you need to take steps to keep your home, wasp free.
+Unlike other insects, wasps harbour a painful sting, and you do not want to find yourself on the wrong end of it.
+If you want to enjoy a sting-free and pain-free season, you need to take steps to remove all nests on your property keep your home, wasp and hornet nest free.